Olsm/codeswholesale-for-woocommerce-set-sale-price/README.md

-# Adaptive spread for CodesWholesale for WooCommerce
+# CodesWholesale Set Sale Price
 Set price as sale price when updating product price in CodesWholesale for WooCommerce

 ## Requirements